fbrowther/Determine-Factors-Influencing-Collision-and-Accidents-in-UK/README.md

 ### Working with Relational database to determine the factors influecing UK road traffic collision and accident
 Since there exist a relationship between the accident and vehicle dataset with ID (accident_index) being common between the two, it was obvious to upload the clean dataset to PostgreSQL which is a relational database.
-Employing PostgreSQL, database tables 'accident_data' and 'vehicle_data' could be joined (FULL JOIN) at the primary key id and the relationship of traffic collision to 'speed limit', 'weather conditions', 'day of the week', 'road condition', 'vehicle_age', 'driver_age', 'driver_sex' and 'vehicle manoeuvre' etc could be deteremined.

 ### Data Engineering
 Database 'Accident_db' was created on Postgresql followed by creating two tables namely - Accident and Vehicle with required column names.